xzel23/utility/README.md

 - **Java 17 required!**
 - changed module names to com.dua3.utility again
 - upgraded gradle to 7.2 for Java 17 support
-- publish snapshots to snoatype snapshot repository
+- publish snapshots to sonatype snapshot repository
 - geometry classes taking float parameters have been renamed to ...2f
 - some classes (Pair, Vector2f, ...) have been converted to records
 - updates to FileTreeNode to allow use as a base class